 Delivered by our experienced care team, our care is person-centred, flexible and tailored to meet individual needs.
 This can include –

 - Help with shopping and chores in the home

 - Support with taking medication

-- Help to get out and about to socialise or attend hospital or G.P. visits.
+- Help to get out and about to socialise, take part in hobbies or or attend appointments

 Chronic Long-Term Illness Care

 This is always a difficult, stressful time within families.
 We understand and appreciate the needs of people who are struggling to cope with a long-term illness.
 We will help you through the maze of how care can be delivered and financed.
 Your care is our concern, we will organise and recognise how you wish to receive your support from our highly qualified caring staff with a tailor-made care plan, which is flexible to meet your needs.

 Crossroads has for many years supported people – and their carers – at the end of their life.
 Our staff are renowned for providing the highest quality of care which is truly person-centred.

 Our organisation is a valued partner of the Connected Palliative Care team providing holistic care in conjunction with Sandwell and West Birmingham NHS Trust, John Taylor Hospice, St Mary’s Hospice, and Age Concern.
 Our staff work alongside the clinical staff during the day time and during the night, providing a service of urgent response.